 - Activity Type

-It can be overwhelming which company insurance to go for, but things you should consider is which kind of activities do you usually do and making sure that those activities are included in the insurance policy that you choose.
+It can be overwhelming to choose which insurance company to go with, but the most important thing to consider is the kind of activities you usually do and making sure those are covered in the policy you choose.

 - Insurance coverage amount.